USB Host Maintainers Notes (DWC_OTG Controller)

 Host Port

-The Host Port represents the single USB port provided by the DWC_OTG (in USB terms, this can be thought a single USB port of the root hub of the bus).
+The Host Port represents the single USB port provided by the DWC_OTG (in USB terms, this can be thought of as a single USB port of the root hub of the bus).
 The Host Port can only connect to a single device, though more devices can be connected via hub devices.

 The Host Port is responsible for:

-• detecting direct device connections/disconnections
+detecting direct device connections/disconnections.

-• detecting the speed of the directly connected device
+detecting the speed of the directly connected device.

-• issuing various bus signals (such as suspend, resume, reset)
+issuing various bus signals (such as suspend, resume, reset).

 Host Channels

 In Host Mode, the DWC_OTG uses channels to communicate with device endpoints, where one channel maps to a particular endpoint (in USB terms, channels are the hardware representation of pipes).
 For example, a channel will map to EP 1 OUT.
-Each channel has its own set of CSRs (Control and Status Registers) so that they can independently configured and controlled independently.
-A channel's CSRs are used to...
+Each channel has its own set of CSRs (Control and Status Registers) so that they can be configured and controlled independently.
+A channel's CSRs are used to:

-• specify the details of the channel's target endpoint (e.g., device address, EP number, transfer type, direction)
+specify the details of the channel's target endpoint (e.g., device address, EP number, transfer type, direction).

-• start a transfer on the channel (e.g., by setting up DMA descriptors)
+start a transfer on the channel (e.g., by setting up DMA descriptors).

 When using Scatter/Gather DMA, transfers on Host Channels are completely event driven.
 Users simply fill out the appropriate DMA descriptors, fill in the channel's CSRs, then enable the channel.
 The channel will then generate an interrupt when the transfer completes.